-The objectives of this Fourth Amendment are to: 1) design the remedy for river mile 3.0 to river mile 5 of Lower Duwamish Waterway Site (the "LDW Upper Reach"), consistent with the Lower Duwamish Waterway ROD and CERCLA; 2) incorporate and supersede the work being carried out under the Third Amendment to this AOC in support of the development of seafood consumption institutional controls for the Site; and (3) provide for timely periodic monitoring of selected site conditions, as necessary.
+The objectives of this Fifth Amendment are to: 1) design the remedy for river mile 1.6 to river mile 3 of the Lower Duwamish Waterway Superfund Site (the "LDW Middle Reach"), consistent with the Lower Duwamish Waterway ROD and CERCLA; (2) summarize available Puget Sound seafood data, identify data gaps, and recommend additional sampling, as necessary, to refine ROD background levels of contamination in seafood; (3) provide for timely periodic monitoring of clam tissues to correspond with fish and crab tissue sampling under the Fourth Amendment; and (4) continue support of the seafood consumption institutional controls for the Site following completion of the Fourth Amendment.
 The attached Scope of Work (SOW) provides an overview of the work to be performed, a list of deliverables, and a schedule for these deliverables.

-Fourth Amendment
+Fifth Amendment